tanksdude/tanks-game/README.md

 ### Building (Windows)

 1. Install Visual Studio 2022
-1. Build x64 Release (on the solution, not project)
+1. Build ReleaseDistribution (on the solution, not project)
 1. **[Pre-compiled executables](https://github.com/tanksdude/tanks-game/releases)** are provided if this isn't an option for you

 ### Building (Linux)